Omicron-IoT-Solutions/Kontrolog/Kontrolog Mini/README.md

 ## 🖥️ Simulating the HMI screen:

-You can simulate the touch interface of the Kontrolog Max using the **[Nextion Editor](https://nextion.tech/nextion-editor/)** software.
+You can simulate the touch interface of the Kontrolog Mini using the **[Nextion Editor](https://nextion.tech/nextion-editor/)** software.

 ### Steps: